The Magnus Archives: Season 2

 Season 2 of The Magnus Archives ran from 1 December 2016, to 31 August 2017.
+It covers episodes 'MAG 41 - Too Deep' through MAG 80 - The Librarian.'

 Following the revelation that Robinson was shot to death, Sims becomes paranoid that one of his coworkers is responsible and begins spying on them for evidence, and his failure to remain discreet prompts them to stage an intervention and give him solid alibis.
 In between digitizing more statements and exploring the tunnels for clues, Sims encounters a being called the Distortion which has named itself Michael.
 It maims him and hints that "Sasha" cannot be trusted.
 This notion is reinforced when Sims takes a live statement from Melanie King, a ghost hunter who had previously interacted with the real Sasha and is able to recognize that the Not-Them is not her.
 Sims researches the Not-Them and learns that it is bound to a mysterious table in the Institute's artefact storage.
 He destroys the table in the belief that doing so will kill the Not-Them, but instead it is set free and attempts to kill Sims before being entombed within the tunnels by Jurgen Leitner, a man who had kept hundreds of supernatural books in a library until its destruction by monsters in 1994.
 Leitner explains to Sims that monsters and supernatural occurrences are the manifestations of beings known as the entities or Dread Powers, each representing a different category of fear, and that the Magnus Institute serves one of these beings, the Eye.
 Leitner reveals that Bouchard had killed Robinson to prevent her from destroying the Institute.
 While Sims steps outside to calm down with a cigarette, Bouchard kills Leitner with a metal pipe to stop him from revealing any more.
 Finding Leitner's body, Sims believes he will be held responsible and goes on the run.